-But let’s focus on the dining experience, whether you’re considering visiting for the Dining Package or paying a la carte.
+We’ll first focus on the dining experience, which should be similar on and off the Dining Package.
 Mama may be underappreciated in how successfully and how thoroughly the restaurant transports guests to “where Italy meets California” immediately after stepping foot inside.

 There’s a real homeyness to it that “feels” authentic.

 And while some number of Italian restaurants are going to try to do Old World Italy, I’m not sure you’ll see something quite like Mama Melrose very often.
 At least if you’ve never been to Buca di Beppo.

 At far as Studios dining is concerned, outside of the much-more-expensive Hollywood Brown Derby, Mama Melrose is (arguably?) the most relaxing, calmest possible dining experience that I think you can enjoy at the Studios.